diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US373/readme.md

 1. **Persistence Layer**: To connect the new functionality with the database, we used the existing repository pattern.
 The `ShowReportingRepository` was created to include both show proposal and request information.
 2. **Controller Layer**: The controller was updated to include methods for handling requests related to the showing of a show.
 This includes methods for retrieving show information, validating the input, and sending it to the client.
 3. **UI Layer**: The user interface was updated to include forms and views for viewing the shows.
 This includes input validation and error handling.
+4. **Socket Communication**: We implemented socket communication to allow the user application to request show information from the server application.
+The server listens for incoming requests and responds with the relevant show details.
+5. **Reporting Repository**: A custom repository was created to handle the retrieval of show proposal and request information, allowing for efficient querying and data retrieval.

 To run the project, follow the instructions in the [README.md](../../../readme.md) file located in the root directory of the project.
 This file contains detailed instructions on how to set up the development environment, run the application, and execute the tests.